 In September 2013, 77 students across three Blue Engine partner schools were expected to score at college ready levels on New York State Regents Exams in Algebra, Geometry, and English Language Arts.
 By summer 2014, 119 students actually did.

 We’ve developed an innovative model that uses academic and demographic student data to predict performance “without Blue Engine.”
 We compare how students performed “with Blue Engine” to how they would have performed in our absence.
-For an in-depth impact analysis, read this report on our methods and results.
+For an in-depth impact analysis, read this report on our 2013-14 results.

 Blue Engine is a results-driven organization committed to making a measurable impact and holding ourselves accountable to student outcomes every step of the way.
 Our goal is to prepare dramatically greater numbers of students for postsecondary success by the time they graduate high school.